 - Set aside to cool to room temperature.

-- Beat cream cheese in a stand mixer until smooth.
-Add icing sugar, pumpkin and cinnamon and beat until smooth and fluffy.
-If frosting is too thin, add another ½-1 cup of icing sugar.
+- For the frosting: Beat cream cheese with an electric mixer until smooth.
+Add pumpkin and pumpkin pie spice and beat until smooth and fluffy.
+Gradually add in icing sugar until you reach your desired consistency.

-- Make sure you have an even number of cookies.
+- Assembly: Make sure you have an even number of cookies.

 - Spread ganache on half of the cookies.
 Spread frosting on the other half.